Head of Arab mission reaches Syria amid more unrest

 The British-based group said 124 people had also been wounded in shelling of the city's rebellious Bab Amro district.

-Assad's opponents have voiced scepticism about the Arab mission to monitor a peace plan they say Assad will not honour, given the continuing fierce repression against demonstrators.
+Assad's opponents have voiced skepticism about the Arab mission to monitor a peace plan they say Assad will not honor, given the continuing fierce repression against demonstrators.

 The Syrian authorities blame the violence on foreign-backed armed Islamist "terrorists" who they say have killed 2,000 members of the security forces since the unrest flared in March.